bkaplan-github/parameterized-content-block/README.md

 * Allow parsing of single quotes in the "SET" statements.
 * Allow parsing of "IIF" statements in the preview.
 * Allow editing the block in the "HTML" tab.
+* Add an interface for interactively building the parameters.